pydantic/pydantic/docs/concepts/models.md

 ## Validating data

-!!! note
-    Learn more about JSON parsing in the [JSON](../concepts/json.md) section of the docs.

 Pydantic provides three methods on models classes for parsing data:

 * [`model_validate()`][pydantic.main.BaseModel.model_validate]: this is very similar to the `__init__` method of the model,